Whyzanet/WhyzaGC/README.md

 Tested on Arduino IDE 1.8.19 and ESP8266 Boards 3.0.2/ESP32 2.0.4 Arduino with Ubuntu Linux desktop 20.04 with both Feather Huzzah ESP8266 and Feather Huzzah ESP32 v2

-Download the correct ino file, then compile and upload to either your Feather Huzzah ESP8266 or Feather Huzzah ESP32 v2.
+Download the correct ino sketch file, then compile and upload to either your Feather Huzzah ESP8266 or Feather Huzzah ESP32 v2.
-Check the list of libraries included in the ino file and ensure they are all installed.
+Check the list of libraries included in the sketch and ensure they are all installed.
 If I recall correctly all libraries are available via the Arduino Library Manager.

-At the top of the ino file are the variables that will need changing for your specific environment.
+At the top of the sketch are the variables that will need changing for your specific environment.

 Input is via 5 featherwing button combinations.
 Button A, Button B, Button C, Button A&B ( default startup mode ) and finally Button B&C to disable and renable Wifi.
 See photos below of different display outputs.
 I found the Featherwing OLED buttons small enough and close enough to be able to use multiple button presses easily with my thumb ( A&B and B&C for a total of 5 )